Writing Acceptance Criteria (AC)

 Styles of acceptance criteria

-There are 2 main styles for writing acceptance criteria - rule-oriented and scenario-oriented.
+Historically, we have used two main styles for writing acceptance criteria: rule-oriented and scenario-oriented.

-In some cases, especially where requirements definition is proving challenging, we use the scenario-oriented approach.
+In some cases, especially where requirements definition is proving challenging, we switch approaches to help us look at requirements through a different lens.
+As an example, we might switch to use the scenario-oriented approach to help ensure we’re being meticulous and closing gaps in understanding.
 The requirements definition process might therefore look like this:

 - Have an open discussion about requirements, without writing much down.
 Understand what led to this feature being needed, the ultimate aim, and how this benefits the business - so that contextual understanding is good.